 Within Couchbase Server, the techniques and systems used to get information into and out of the database differ according to the level and volume of data that you want to access.
 The different methods can be identified according to the base operations of Create, Retrieve, Update and Delete:

-Information is stored into the database using the memcached protocol interface to store a document against a specified document ID.
-Bulk operations for setting the value of a large number of documents at the same time are available, and these are more efficient than multiple smaller requests.
+Information is stored into the database using the memcached protocol interface to store a value against a specified key.
+Bulk operations for setting the key/value pairs of a large number of documents at the same time are available, and these are more efficient than multiple smaller requests.

-To retrieve, you must know the document ID used to store a particular value, then you can use the memcached protocol (or an appropriate memcached compatible client-library) to retrieve the value stored against a specific document ID.
+If you know the key used to store a particular value, then you can use the memcached protocol (or an appropriate memcached compatible client-library) to retrieve the value stored against a specific key.
 You can also perform bulk operations

 To update information in the database, you must use the memcached protocol interface.
 The memcached protocol includes functions to directly update the entire contents, and also to perform simple operations, such as appending information to the existing record, or incrementing and decrementing integer values.

-To delete information from Couchbase Server you need to use the memcached protocol which includes an explicit delete command to remove a document from the server.
+To delete information from Couchbase Server you need to use the memcached protocol which includes an explicit delete command to remove a key/value pair from the server.

 The methods of creating, updating and retrieving information are critical to the way you work with storing data in Couchbase Server.